w3f/General-Grants-Program/grants/speculative/Coinversation.md

 ## Development Roadmap

-### Milestone 1 — the minting center for minting and destroying cUSD — 3 month — $8,000
+### Milestone 1 — the minting center for minting and destroying cUSD — 3 month — $5,000

 * Determine the type of the first batch of synthetic assets.
 * Determine the data source of synthetic assets, establish a whitelist mechanism, and realize data collection.
-* Complete the oracle function.
+* Complete the oracle function by an off-chain worker.
-* Realize the functions of staking DOT and CTO, forging synthetic assets, including cUSD, cBTC, cETH, cAAPL, cXAU, etc.
+* Realize the functions of staking DOT and CTO by ink!
+Smart Contract, forging synthetic assets, including cUSD, cBTC, cETH, cAAPL, cXAU, etc.

-                                                               |
-### Milestone 2 — a decentralized exchange for trading synthetic assets — 3 month — $8,000
+### Milestone 2 — a decentralized exchange for trading synthetic assets — 3 month — $6,000

-* Realize the collateral pool function: When a user newly generates or destroys cUSD, the debt ratio is re-determined, and the user's profit is calculated based on the change in asset prices.
+* Realize the collateral pool function by ink!
+Smart Contract: When a user newly generates or destroys cUSD, the debt ratio is re-determined, and the user's profit is calculated based on the change in asset prices.
-* Realize the function of fee pool: transaction fees are included in the fee pool to complete the benefit distribution of CTO users.
+* Realize the function of fee pool by ink!
+Smart Contract: transaction fees are included in the fee pool to complete the benefit distribution of CTO users.
 * Realization of decentralized contract exchange v1.0 version:
 1. Realize the trading function on the Web end, allowing users to freely trade various synthetic assets.
 2. It is convenient for users to stake CTO or DOT to mint cUSD and destroy cUSD.
 3. Allow users to view the debt ratio, total system debt, balance of personal synthetic assets, rewards income, etc.

+### Milestone 3 — a decentralized exchange for trading synthetic assets — 3 month — $5,000

+* Realize the cross-chain bridge by Substrate: This bridge connect several alliance chains, such as AntChian and HyperChain.

 ## Future Plans
 There is still a lot of space for growth in the future, including: